 Both my boys are maths geeks.
 They have loved numbers and maths since they were small and are great with mental maths.
 They have also always loved art and crafts, but the older they get (they are nine and ten) they do less art and I want to encourage them.
 This is where maths and art collide – parabolics.

 I adore colouring in.
-Finally someone has acknowledged that colouring in is great for adults as well as children and I no longer have to use the kids colouring books.
-We love family colouring and have had some great evenings colouring in on a super piece of fabric I got from Ikea with fabric pens and now we can all do colouring in as a fab relaxing screen free activity.
+Finally, someone has acknowledged that colouring in is great for adults as well as children and I no longer have to use the kids colouring books.
+We love family colouring and have had some great evenings colouring in on a super piece of fabric I got from Ikea with fabric pens and now we can all do colouring-in as a fab relaxing screen-free activity.
+So I have free adult coloring pages to share with you that I love.

 My kids love recycled art projects, they are a great way of using up our household recycling and repurposing it into something amazing and it seems like we are not the only ones.
 At last weeks Fabulously Frugal Linky we had some amazing recycled art projects and activities linked up.
 Recycled Art Projects

 We love making pieces of art that we can display seasonally in The Mad House.
 Last year we made a family fingerprint heart canvas and I have been thinking about making a family fingerprint relief heart art canvas since then.
-We finally got round to making it and it was so much fun to make and perfect for displaying in our home.
-How to make a family fingerprint relief heart art canvas
+We finally got around to making it and it was so much fun to make and perfect for displaying in our home.

 Now I know that now everyone is as relaxed as I am when it comes to kids painting and the mess it can create.
 But the summer is a great time to try and lower your worry factor and get painting outdoors.
 The key to being more relaxed is preparation, so get a big bowl of soapy water and a towel ready for cleanups.
 I have even been known to take the hosepipe to the boys to clean them up or bath them in the paddling pool.
 We are big fans of the large rolls of paper that you can get from Ikea.